ppalucki/owca/docs/allocation.rst

 Please refer to `rdt`_ allocation type for definition of ``RDTAllocation`` structure.

-This structure is used as:
+``TasksAllocations`` is used as:

-- an input representing currently enforced configuration ;
+- an input representing currently enforced configuration,
 - an output representing desired allocations that will be applied in the current ``AllocationRunner`` iteration.

-``allocate`` function may return ``TaskAllocations`` only for some tasks.
+``allocate`` function does not need to return ``TaskAllocations`` for all tasks.
-Resources allocated to tasks that are not returned in ``TaskAllocations`` will not be affected.
+For omitted tasks, allocations will not be affected.

-The ``AllocationRunner`` is stateful and relies on operating system to store the state.
+``AllocationRunner`` is stateless and relies on operating system to store the state.

-Note that, if ``OWCA`` service is restarted, then already applied allocations will not be reset (current state of allocation on system will be read and provided as input).
+Note that, if the agent is restarted, then already applied allocations will not be reset (current state of allocation on system will be read and provided as input).

 Supported allocations types